What is Power Pumping for Breastfeeding? A Comprehensive Guide to Boosting Your Milk Supply

 There are many reasons why a parent might explore power pumping.
 Life with a baby is unpredictable, and our bodies can be too.
 Here are some common scenarios where power pumping can be a helpful strategy:

 It’s important to remember that every breastfeeding journey is unique, and your reasons for considering power pumping are valid.
-You deserve support, not judgment or pressure, and we're here to offer resources that can help you feel confident and nourished.
+You deserve support, not judgment or pressure.

 The effectiveness of power pumping lies in its specific rhythm, designed to mimic cluster feeding.
 The most effective tool for power pumping is a high-quality double-electric breast pump.
 Pumping both breasts simultaneously saves time and often provides stronger stimulation, which can enhance prolactin release.